 The old way of prepping was a manual, time-consuming hunt.
 You’d search for news, dig through their website, and scan LinkedIn profiles.
 It was messy and often yielded only surface-level information.

 Modern tools flip this dynamic.
 Instead of you hunting for information, the right information finds you.
 An AI-powered platform like Salesmotion can automatically generate a comprehensive account brief in minutes, pulling all critical intelligence into one actionable document.
+For a structured approach to building these briefs, see our executive briefing template.

 This brief becomes your single source of truth, covering top initiatives, recent news, and a rundown of stakeholders.
 What used to take hours becomes a quick, focused review, freeing you up to think about strategy.